THE ULTIMATE CRUISERS GUIDE

-After getting the tip of the iceberg last week, I am sure you are as excited as I am to jump right into the juicy details.
-As you know, last week’s post was an introduction to cruising with specific highlights on the essentials you need to know before going on your first cruise vacation.
-Well, today I’m sharing It’s the ultimate cruisers guide to make your cruise experience way cheaper and interesting.
+After getting the tip of the iceberg on last week’s post, I am sure you are as excited as I am to jump right into the juicy details.
+As you know, it was an introduction to cruising.
+With specific highlights on the essentials you need to know before going on your first cruise vacation.
+Well, today I’ll be sharing the ultimate cruisers guide to make your cruise experience way cheaper and interesting.

-Most times when people hear about a ‘Cruise vacation’, automatically they interpret that as being very expensive.
-But the truth is, Cruising can be done on a budget and is a very cost-efficient way to see the world in a luxurious style.
+Most times when people think about a ‘Cruise vacation’, automatically they interpret that a very expensive holiday.
+But the truth is, Cruising can be done on a budget and remains a very cost-efficient way to see the world in a luxurious style.

 So, do you always fantasize about taking a well-deserved cruise holiday?
 Probably you have already smelt the sea and heard the ocean roar in your fantasy?
 But, the fear of the expenses scares you from actualizing that dream?
 If your answer is YES, then it’s your lucky day because I got you on this one!
 After several months of research and firsthand experience, on today’s post I have compiled a very informative guide to share my findings with you.
 With that in mind, let’s dive deep into how to cruise the world without breaking the bank.